Gain access to personalized product screening, the best pricing, rewards, and more!

 Is Acephate Safe?

-Acephate is regarded as a general-use pesticide meaning that it can be used by the average homeowner, not just for professionals.
+Acephate is regarded as a general-use pesticide, meaning that it can be used by the average homeowner, not just by professionals.
 This is a solid indicator that it is safe to use.
 When applied to plant life, Acephate breaks down quickly in the environment as it is absorbed from the soil by plant roots.
-Subsequently, the roots then transport the Acephate to other parts of the plant causing little residue on food and in drinking water.
+Subsequently, the roots transport the Acephate to other parts of the plant, causing little residue on food and in drinking water.

 The EPA has declared that those residues do not pose any risk and are not injurious to health.
 Acephate emits toxic fumes of phosphorus, nitrogen, and sulfur oxides when heated to decomposition.
-It is recommended that when applying Acephate (or any other chemical product for that matter) to always wear protective gear such as a mask, gloves, long sleeve clothing etc. Wash clothing and skin thorough when the application is complete.
-It is important, for safety reasons, to always apply the product according to instructions on the label.
+It is recommended that when applying Acephate (or any other chemical product for that matter), you always wear protective gear such as a mask, gloves, long-sleeved clothing, etc. Wash clothing and skin thoroughly when the application is complete.
+For safety reasons, it is essential to consistently apply the product according to the instructions on the label.

 What To Expect